dkharazi/oldnotes/full_stack_dev/13_azure_de.md

 - Azure SQL Data Warehouse is a tool used for creating and managing data warehouses in Azure
 - Azure SQL Database is a tool used for creating and managing databases in Azure
 - Azure Data Studio is a SQL editor used for connecting and querying Azure SQL Data Warehouse and Azure SQL Database
-- Azure Data Factory is a tool used for scheduling or orchestrating movement and transformation of data in an automated fashion
+- Azure Data Factory is a tool used for scheduling or orchestrating movement and transformation of data in an automated fashion (i.e. moving data between SQL Data Warehouse and SQL Database)
 - Polybase is a tool used for moving data to and from Hadoop, Azure Blob Storage, Azure Data Lake, and other unstructured non-relational tables

 ## When to Use Azure SQL DW and Azure SQL DB